 Documented · the cost

-The NASA Office of Inspector General has estimated total Artemis program costs through the planned 2027 Artemis III landing at approximately $93 billion.
-Through Artemis II in 2026, roughly $24–30 billion of that has been spent.
-By comparison, the entire Apollo program cost approximately $25.8 billion in 1960s dollars (roughly $200 billion adjusted).
-The cost-per-flight, on a comparable basis, is higher for Artemis than for Apollo — a figure researchers have used to argue that the 2020s US aerospace industrial base has lost capability rather than gained it.
+The NASA Office of Inspector General's cumulative estimate of Artemis program costs through the planned Artemis III landing is approximately $93 billion (November 2021 audit, reaffirmed with adjustments August 2023).
+Through Artemis II in April 2026, roughly $24–30 billion of that has been spent.
+SLS per-launch cost is estimated at approximately $4.1 billion — which the OIG noted is 147% over the 2014 baseline.
+By comparison, the entire Apollo program cost approximately $25.8 billion in 1960s dollars (roughly $200 billion adjusted to 2026).
+Per-flight, Artemis is more expensive than Apollo on a comparable basis — a figure researchers including Lori Garver (former NASA deputy administrator) and Robert Zubrin (Mars Society) have used to argue that the 2020s US aerospace industrial base has lost capability relative to the 1960s rather than gained it.

 RESEARCHING THIS?